boc-tothefuture/openhab-jruby/docs/testing.md

 Bonus, if you want to play in a sandbox to explore what's available (either for specs or for writing rules) via a REPL, run `bundle console`, and inside of that run `Bundler.require(:test)`.
-It will first load up the OpenHAB dependencies, and then load rules in, then drop you into IRB.
+It will first load up the openHAB dependencies, and then load rules in, then drop you into IRB.

 ### Spec Writing Tips